tetsuromorimura/reinforce-joey/README.md

 # &nbsp; ![Reinforce-Joey](reinforce_joey.png) Reinforce-Joey
-This is a fork of the awesome Joey-NMT which contains the implementations of several Reinforcement Learning algorithms, reward functions and baselines.
+This is a fork of the awesome Joey-NMT with implementations of several Reinforcement Learning algorithms, reward functions and baselines.

 ## Implemented algorithms:
 The forward pass of each method can be found here: